andrewjw/site/_drafts/leadev-london-2023-day-2.md

 * Poor documentation
 * Boring technical adversity (where all fixes lead to large problems)

-Make sure alerting is connect to service level targets.
+Make sure alerting is connected to service level targets.
 You don't want to be alerted for issues that are not causing a problem.

-To improve avoid the status quo bias - "would you like a shovel?
+To improve avoid the status quo bias - "Would you like a shovel?
 But I'm already using a spoon!"

 Atomic habits: